menu

 Setting & Lifestyle

-Chester is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Chester doesn't have a public transportation system that people use for their commute.

 Demographics

 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chester residents report their race to be White.
-Important ancestries of people in Chester include German, Norwegian, Dutch, Irish, and English.
+Important ancestries of people in Chester include German, Dutch, Norwegian, Irish, and English.

 Notable & Unique Neighborhood Characteristics